Axway/elasticsearch-docker-beat/README.md

 #### Configure using environment variables

-To configuration using environment variable, it's enough to add variables and values in container run command or service definition in docker-compose file or in stack file
+To configuration using environment variable, it's enough to add variables and values in container run command or service definition in docker-compose file or in stack file.

-the following variables are supported:
+The following variables are supported:

 - ELASTICSEARCH_HOST: format: `host:port`, define the host and port of elasticsearch,
 - ELASTICSEARCH_PROTOCOL: `http` or `https`, default http, define the protocol used with elasticsearch